 - Seasonings – Nutmeg, sea salt, and black pepper.

 How To Make Pumpkin Soup

-This section shows how to make pumpkin soup with coconut milk and canned pumpkin, including step-by-step photos and details about the technique.
-For full instructions, see the recipe card below.
+This section shows how to make pumpkin soup with coconut milk and canned pumpkin, including step-by-step photos and details about the technique, to help you visualize it.
+For full instructions, including amounts and temperatures, see the recipe card below.